What is "Ship and Debit" and How you Prevent Costly Errors

-Ship-and-Debit rebates are off-invoice allowances used by electronic and technology original equipment manufacturers (OEMs) to protect channel distributor margins in case the distributor must sell at less than the original in-stock price.
-A rebate may be appropriate when the OEM reduces its product prices, as a response to changed market conditions, or when a distributor is required to lower the resale price to be competitive to make a large sale.
+Ship-and-Debit rebates are allowances used by electronic and technology original equipment manufacturers (OEMs) to protect channel distributor margins when the distributor must sell at less than the in-stock price.
+For example, a rebate may be appropriate when the OEM reduces its product prices, as a response to changed market conditions, or when a distributor is required to lower the resale price to be competitive close a large sale.

-Smyyth Ship and Debit audit technology and processes enable us to expertly investigate and validate these allowances against the Ship and Debit agreement to prevent inaccurate payments.
+Our matching and reconciliation Ship and Debit software enable us to identify, investigate, and validate these allowances against your Ship and Debit agreement to identify inaccurate payments.
 Records reviewed include EDI, XML transactions, SKU price variances, product returns, price protection, in-field transfers, rebates, short shipments, drop-shipments, stock rotations, sell-ins, sell-through, and impact of other rebate and allowance programs.

 Prevent abuse and errors

 Fast startup with no learning curve

 Success fees make us partners in the project